AI-Protocol-Official/Documentation/guides/how-to-airdrop/how-to-airdrop.md

 1. [Git](https://git-scm.com/downloads) must be installed on your machine.
 2. [Node.js](https://nodejs.org/en/download) 18 must be installed on your machine.

-In this guide, you will deploy an airdrop smart contract to distribute your DPT tokens among users.
+In this guide, you will deploy an airdrop smart contract to distribute your ALI Agent tokens among users.

 #### Step 1: Setup the Repository